benjamin-ackerman/R_products_tutorial/README.md

 rm man/hello.Rd
 ```

-The script `plot_candy.R` should now be in the `R` directory of your project's folder.
+Check to make sure that the script `plot_candy.R` is in the `R/` directory of your project's folder.

 #### Add documentation and build package!
 Now that the R function and the data are added to the project, it's time to add documentation!
 We will need to add two types of documentation: